a-littlefield/Personal-Site/README.md

 # Personal website for Andrew Littlefield
-# Created by Andrew Littlefield for personal and profressional use.
+# Created by Andrew Littlefield for personal and professional use.